A local-effective relation in planar linear elasticity: Abstract

 \section{Abstract}

-In this paper we show an explicit relation between the local and the effective elastic properties for planar elastic structures, up to some purely geometric constants.
-The model considered is periodic structures with isotropic and homogeneous (or in a way uniformly shifted) local elasticity tensors in the linear theory of elasticity.
-Our study is restricted to the structures that have some bounded and connected periodicity cell with Lipschitz continuous boundary, that in addition have positive definite effective tensors.
-The result is a slight generalization of previous work by Vigdergauz that can be found in~\cite{vigdergauz}.
+We give an example of a relation between local and effective properties for elastic structures, up to geometric constants.
+The model considered is a periodic structure with isotropic and homogeneous local elasticity tensor in planar linear elasticity.
+The corresponding physical model is a flat two dimensional body with holes as, for example, a perforated plate.

-\as{Introduction}
+\section{Introduction}

-In this paper we will be confined with effective elastic properties of periodic structures in the planar linear theory of elasticity.
-We show that the relation between the effective and local elastic properties for structures on Lipschitz domains is always elementary under the hypothesis of positive definite effective tensor and constant isotropic local tensor.
-This generalizes previous work by Vigdergauz.
-See~\cite{vigdergauz}.
-A partial generalization was given in~\cite{lukkassen}.
+In this paper we consider the effective elastic properties of a periodic structure in planar linear elasticity.
+The structure is assumed to be two dimensional with stress-free holes and locally isotropic.
+We show that the relation between local and effective elastic properties is elementary under natural hypotheses.
+The result is an extension of previous work by Vigdergauz \cite{vigdergauz}, which is closely related to the CLM theorem \cite{milton1}, and gives an example of a so-called link in the general theory described in \cite{miltonbook}.

-The periodic structures we will consider are the planar structures with locally isotropic elasticity tensors which are constant throughout the domain.
-The elastic hypothesis will be the linear theory in which both the strain mapping and the relation between stress and strain are supposed to be linear.